Holy discontent

 “His disciples remembered that it was written, Zeal for your house will eat me up.”

 The temptation is to put it out.
 Holy discontent is uncomfortable; it makes you the difficult one, the person who cannot just be grateful and settle down.
-So we douse it with busyness or cynicism and call that maturity.
+If that is the fire shut up in your bones, do not douse it with busyness or cynicism and call that maturity.
+It may be the Lord lighting the fuse of an upheaval your settled life has been avoiding.
 But before you extinguish the fire in your bones, ask where it came from.
 The thing you cannot stop caring about, the wrong you cannot accept — God may have lit that, and He may be about to do something with it.